(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Western South Dakota has 3 major areas to plan a trip around, based on all the best sights and activities from lots of research and recommendations.

 There are also plenty of worthwhile stops en route.
-When you plan a trip to South Dakota, build time in for these as well.
+When you plan a trip to South Dakota, build in time to visit these additional spots.

 Spearfish Canyon and Deadwood, SD

-There is less than a 30 minute drive between these two sights, so hitting both can easily be done in a day.
+There is less than a 30-minute drive between these two sights, so hitting both can be done in one day.